 If renewing a passport is on your to-do list, these pointers will get you closer to the photo of your dreams.

-To save time, money, and your sanity, check out the tips below to take the best passport photo.
-These include what to wear for the perfect outfit, how to pose, and even why saying “mocha” can result in a perfect smile.
+To save time, money, and your sanity, check out the tips below that reveal how to take a passport photo that isn’t accepted (or awful!).
+These passport photo tips include what to wear for the perfect outfit, how to pose, what is not allowed in a passport photo, and even why saying “mocha” can result in a perfect smile.
+Because we don’t want you just to have a mediocre picture–we want to teach you how to take a passport photo that you proudly share with TSA and border control.
+Now say cheese…er….mocha!

 Take Your Photo Near a Passport Agency

+Once we know where to take our passport photo, the second step is opening our closet and deciding what to wear for the said picture.
 A strapless top is a passport photo faux pas for obvious reasons, right?
-Since the photo is cropped right at the bustline, it can, obviously, make you look like you’re not wearing a shirt.
-Also, though a TSA agent might not judge you for your choice of style (and who cares if anyone does judge you for this, generally), think about your future employer or professional situations.
-If you ever need to show your passport to a boss or colleagues for onboarding paperwork or travel purposes, the appearance of being topless is not a good look.
+Since the passport photo is cropped right at the bustline, it can make you look like you’re not wearing a shirt.
+And though a TSA agent might not judge you for your style choice, think about your future employer or professional situations.
+If you ever need to show your passport to a boss or colleagues for onboarding paperwork or travel purposes, the appearance of being topless would not be a good look.

 Rock a Timeless Style

-Some fashion trends are just that: trendy.
-But do you really want to wear an of-the-moment garment for a photo you’ll have for the next decade?
-Instead, opt for a forever-in-style piece like a turtleneck or collared shirt or a print (like plaid or stripes).
-The same goes for accessories.
-Massive bib necklaces had a major moment years ago, but now they would just look outdated.
-A simple stud, small hoops, or thin necklace would keep a pic from looking timestamped.
+Sure, TikTok gives us the lowdown on what all the cool kids wear these days.
+But some fashion trends are just that: trendy.
+Do you really want to wear an of-the-moment garment for a photo you’ll have for the next decade?
+Instead, opt for a forever-in-style piece like a turtleneck, collared shirt, or print (like plaid or stripes).

 Choose Your Hairstyle Wisely

-For those with longer and/or big hair, lessen the chance of your photo being rejected by making sure your locks aren’t casting shadows or obscuring any part of your face.
-That can mean pulling your hair up or back and if you have bangs—that’s fine—just as long as they’re not covering your eyes.
+For those with longer or big hair, lessen the chance of your photo being rejected by ensuring your locks aren’t casting shadows or obscuring any part of your face.
+That can mean pulling your hair up or back, and if you have bangs—that’s fine—just as long as they’re not covering your eyes.

 Wear More Makeup Than You Normally Would

-If you choose to wear makeup, just go one step further than your everyday routine.
+If you choose to wear makeup, go one step further than your everyday routine.
 You don’t have to have a full about-to-star-in-a-play face, but maybe an extra layer of foundation, concealer under the eyes, or color on the lips and cheeks.
-The camera picks up everything so even if the makeup looks a bit heavy in person, it’s totally fine in a photo.
-Finding the fine line between looking polished but still looking like yourself is the key.
+The camera picks up everything, so even if the makeup looks a bit heavy in person, do not panic–it will look normal in your passport photo.
+The key is finding the fine line between looking polished and still looking like yourself.

 Look Head-on at the Camera

+How to pose for a passport photo?
+Simple.
 The camera lens should be directly at eye level.
-Anything higher or lower and you risk the camera looking up your nose.
-This is especially helpful if you’re taking your own passport photo but also comes in handy if you’re dealing with a less than experienced photo at a local, random drugstore that takes passport photos.
+Anything higher or lower, and you risk the camera looking up your nose.
+This is especially helpful if you’re taking your own passport photo but also comes in handy if you’re dealing with a less-than-experienced photo at a local, random drugstore that takes passport photos.

 Find the Light

-You can’t do much about the lighting at locations where you’re paying someone to take your photo, but if you’re taking your own pic, choosing the best light is key.
+You can’t do much about the lighting at locations where you’re paying someone to take your photo, but choosing the best light is vital if you’re taking your own picture.
 Go for natural sunlight and stand in front of a window so the light is directly in front of you.
 Also, stand about an arm’s length distance from the wall or backdrop so there aren’t any shadows.
 If natural light isn’t an option or it’s a gloomy day, play around with artificial lighting so the photo is well-lit and doesn’t cast shadows on your face or the background.
-Finding the right light and taking test shots can feel time-consuming but it’s better than having to reshoot photos that have been rejected.
+Finding the right light and taking test shots can feel time-consuming, but it’s better than having to reshoot photos that have been rejected.

 Master the Natural Smile